 Marking key words consistently throughout the text will help you quickly identify common themes.
 Colored pencils and a four-color pen work great together.
 You can use the pen to make little symbols that relate to the key words.
 For example, any time I see the word "Jesus," or a pronoun of it, I mark it with a red ink cross.
 Key words always answer the question who, what, when, where, why or how.
 They are most often words that are repeated.
 Names of key people in the story and their pronouns are key words.
 God, Jesus, and Holy Spirit, or any words that mean the same, including pronouns, are also always key as we are seeking to discover more about God.

-- What did the author indent for his readers to understand?
+- What did the author intend for his readers to understand?

 - How does this passage unfold a broader theme of this particular book of the Bible?